drepetto/chiplotle/docs/chapters/hardware/index.rst

 USB to Serial Adapters
 ----------------------

-In Windowz, Chiplotle currently only supports **COM** ports to communicate with your plotter.
+In Windows, Chiplotle currently only supports **COM** ports to communicate with your plotter.
 On computers with real good-old RS-232 serial ports Chiplotle has no problem.
 Modern computers usually no longer have serial ports, so you need to use a USB to Serial interface to connect your plotter to your computer.
 Because Chiplotle only supports **COM** ports, what you need is a USB to Serial interface with drivers that supports VCP (Virtual COM Port), so that your USB to Serial interface shows up as a **COM** port.
-You may want to get USB to Serial interface with the `FTDI Chip <http://www.ftdichip.com>`_; it has VCP drivers and works well on Windowz.
+You may want to get USB to Serial interface with the `FTDI Chip <http://www.ftdichip.com>`_; it has VCP drivers and works well on Windows.

 In OSX and Linux your USB to Serial interface will appear in your /dev directory as::